D8-X/d8x-integrations/README.md

 # D8XIntegrations

-> The D8X community requested solidity calls for opening/closing trades and reading the size of the positions
+> The D8X community requested solidity calls for opening/closing trades and reading the size of the positions from another contract

 ## OnChainTrader